mindfiredigital/extension-methods/Docs/StringExtensionDocs.md

 ```

 * ### In()
- Convert a string to its equivalent byte array
+ Checks string object's value to array of string values, does not ignore case sensitivity
 ```csharp
 /// value : the given string
 /// stringValues : Comma separates strings withing which the given string is to be searched for